 In his spare time Sam is a keen sportsman having previously played high level football representing his college in national competitions, and he is currently developing his golf.
 He also likes to travel with his most memorable trips being overland tours of New Zealand and the south-east of Africa.

-Lucia (known as Lucy) is a Master of Osteopathy, graduating from the British College of Osteopathic Medicine.
+Lucy is a Master of Osteopathy, graduating from the British College of Osteopathic Medicine.
 She is registered with the General Osteopathic Council and a member of the British Osteopathic Association.

 Lucia has experience of treating patients with orthopaedic, acute neurological, respiratory and patients with multi-pathologies.
 She uses her vast knowledge of anatomy and physiology and her understanding of the importance of naturopathy to encourage and assist a patients return to their optimum.
 Lucia aims to educate her patients on their condition as she feels this is an important and vital factor in the healing process.